sigmafelix/Gmisc/README.md

-+ Miscellaneous geospatial applications with R
+# Miscellaneous geospatial applications with R
+- This repository provides some examples of geospatial analysis and applications done with R.
 + `Droughtmap_reproduce_190923.R`: An example of producing drought map provided by the USDM with `shiny` and `leaflet`.
 Ongoing.
++ HDF: Processing hdf4 files (e.g., raw MODIS files)